hwarden162/HughWardenWebsite/content/authors/admin/_index.md

 ---
-bio: I use machine learning and cell painting to look at how cancer affects the morphology of cells
+bio: I use machine learning and cell painting to look at how cancer affects the morphology of cells.
 education:
   courses:
   - course: PhD Genetics and Molecular Medicine